george24601/george24601.github.io/_posts/2019/2019-01-07-concurrent-hashmap.md

 * Array of Node.
 Put() is done by CAS first, and then synchronize on the node if CAS failed
 * Get() does not synchronize on objects at all - it is protected by the volatile

+* When iterating entrys, prefer EntrySet to retrive k & v at the same time.